MartinGell/Prediction_Reliability/README.md

 <br />

-The main prediction script `prediction_nestedCV.py` is written to be used on a computational cluster.
-Hence it runs in the command line and requires 4 arguments (if using submit files, these need to be defined in the respective submit file):
+The main prediction script `prediction_nestedCV.py` is written to be ran in parallel on a computational cluster.
+Hence it can run in the command line and requires 4 arguments (if using submit files, these need to be defined in the respective submit file):

 1. Functional connectivity file = `FC_file`
 2. File with behavioural data = `beh_file`